Skip to main content

 2 mentions Positive Neutral Negative

-Users feel the game lacks music and a voice-over tutorial, which would enhance immersion and reduce repetitiveness.
-They suggest adding substantial and engaging music to improve the overall experience.
+Users feel the game lacks music and voice-over in the tutorial, suggesting that adding ample music and narration would enhance immersion and reduce repetitiveness.

 • “The game needs music and the tutorial needs voice over so people can feel more immersed into the game.”